• Skip to primary navigation

 Step 3: Wash and peel your potatoes.
 Dice them into bite-sized pieces and add them to the pot.
 Add the flour and mix to coat all of the ingredients.
 This will help you prevent lumps.

-HINT: You can use regular flour, cassava flour, or gluten free flour.
+HINT: You can use regular, cassava, or gluten-free flour.

 Mix the ingredients and cover the pot.
 Bring to a boil over medium-high heat for 10 minutes, then reduce the heat to a simmer.
 Simmer for another 10 minutes.